 Gut microbes produce neuroactive compounds and are now known to significantly alter cognitive function and behavior patterns.

-The so-called gut-brain axis also plays an important role in the early development and maturation of the immune and endocrine systems.
+The so-called gut-brain axis also plays an important role in the early development and maturation of the

 The latest study to examine the impact of gut bacteria on neurological behavior is published this week in the journal Cell.